winesapOS/winesapOS/CONTRIBUTING.md

 Use a container build for:

--  Automated development builds.
+-  Local development builds.
 Run a single command to build a new winesapOS image.
 -  CI/CD builds.
 Quickly test and publish new changes.
+-  Release builds.
+This ensures consistency with what is being built and tested in CI.

 Use a virtual machine build for:

 -  GPU passthrough.
 Applications and games that require GPU acceleration can be thoroughly tested.
 -  Desktop testing.
 Reboot directly into a virtual machine to see and manually test new changes that require user interaction.
--  Release builds.
-This properly sets the UEFI boot name in the release image which is not possible within a container.

 ### Download the Installer